TThe Girl in the Pink Dress, a novel

-Malone Ridge is my new upmarket contemporary work-in-progress about family and relationships.
-Eve has had a full life at age sixty, from growing up poor in rural West Virginia to the glamor of the art world and even professional sports.
+The Girl in the Pink Dress is my new upmarket contemporary work-in-progress about family and relationships.
+Eve has had a full life at age sixty, growing up poor in rural West Virginia to the glamor of the art world and a tour as a professional athlete.
 A series of events send her on a journey to discover family, friendship, and love.

-Chapter 22 - Baker has finished painting Eve in a faded pink dress.
+Chapter 22 - Baker has finished painting (40 years before Prologue) Eve in a faded pink dress.
 They spend the day at the National Gallery of Art.

 "We better go.
 Oscar is going to need to be walked."
 She didn’t protest.